rzen1th/arccw-fas2/README.md

-"Top text, bottom text"
+"Fuck now I need a quote" -- Arctic

-22 Weapons, 262 Attachments.
+21 Weapons, 281 Attachments.
 It's a lot of stuff

 The most* customisable weapon pack on the workshop with ludicrous amount of *fictional* customisations